-Long Reef Headland Walk in Collaroy (Beautiful Coastal Views)
+Long Reef Headland Walk in Collaroy (Scenic Coastal Views)

-The best way to explore the natural beauty of this headland is by doing a 3.5 km circuit walk that passes Fishermans Beach, Long Reef Point Lookout, Long Reef Beach, and Griffith Park.
+The best way to experience the natural beauty of this headland is by doing the 3.5 km circuit walk past Fishermans Beach, Long Reef Point Lookout, Long Reef Beach, and Griffith Park.

 Long Reef Headland Walk